 There have been numerous comparisons to the engine residing under the hood of your car to the heart that beats in your chest.
 That would seem like a reasonable association to the majority of people in this world, however, lovers of the performance side of things know the internal combustion engine is far more complex than that simple idea.

-Using Frankenstein Racing Heads to get the most out of our BD 2300 heads was a solid choice based on the shop’s reputation.
+Using Frankenstein Racing Heads was a solid choice based on the shop’s reputation.
 For the past decade, Frank and his team have been working on heads for NHRA teams that run everything from Pro Stock to Top Fuel.

 “Frankenstein is a high-end development shop that doesn’t do any production run stuff; all of our work is custom.
 We gear everything towards an engineering background since most of us come from the engineering side of things.
 We look at putting out quality over quantity with good results and a solid product,” Frank says.

-The BD 2300 is a symmetrical port, raised runner, 13.5-degree cylinder head that’s capable of flowing massive cfm’s of air.
-These heads originally were designed for sprint cars, but were outlawed because of their symmetrical port design.
-Brodix then revamped the design so they could be used as a boosted application cylinder head, and that’s now what the head is mostly used for today.
+We selected the Brodix symmetrical port, raised runner, cylinder head that’s capable of flowing big time air.
+These heads originally were designed for sprint cars, but Brodix revamped the design so they could be used as a boosted application cylinder head, and that’s now what the head is mostly used for today.

-The symmetrical exhaust port and wet flow design of the BD 2300 heads are two of its key features that help it perform so well in different boosted applications.
+The symmetrical exhaust port and wet flow design are two of its key features that help it perform so well in different boosted applications.

 For this build, we concentrated more on the combustion chamber design and the exhaust port design of the heads – Chris Frank

 That efficiency is something that was designed into the heads, according to Brodix’s Mark Fretz.
-“The runners on these BD 2300 heads are raised up a considerable amount off the deck, and we changed it to a 5-degree intake flange to give it a straighter line of sight into the intake port.
+“The runners on these heads are raised, and we changed it to a 5-degree intake flange to give it a straighter line of sight into the intake port.
 That straightens the runner up, so the air doesn’t have to turn as much going into the motor, making it more efficient.
 The straighter the shot the air has going into the motor, the better it will flow.”

-The flow the heads provide is what makes them so attractive to all racers, no matter the application.
-The BD 2300 heads have an amazing wet flow pattern that allows the air and fuel to come together with great efficiency inside the combustion chamber.
-Brodix spent extra time with these heads in the design process to ensure that the wet flow pattern would be optimal, and that is further aided by the symmetrical port design of the BD 2300’s.
+The flow the heads provide is what makes them so attractive to all racers, no matter the application, with a good wet flow pattern that allows the air and fuel to come together with great efficiency inside the combustion chamber.
+Brodix spent extra time with these heads in the design process to ensure that the wet flow pattern would be optimal, and that is further aided by the symmetrical port design.
 The symmetrical ports also allow for everything to be evenly spaced, and that helps prevent hot spots in the center of the combustion chamber like you could see on a small-block Chevy-based engine.

 The intake location and port layout are two of the biggest things that made these heads the choice for a boosted project like this, according to Chris.
 “We really like the high intake port location, as it allows us to put the intake port really high off the deck of the head.
 Being able to do that makes a much better approach to the combustion chamber, because now the head can rotate down toward the combustion chamber freely in a more natural way and flow well.

-The raised runner port design of the BD 2300 heads allows for a really good line-of-sight to the combustion chamber.
+The raised runner port design of the heads allows for a really good line-of-sight to the combustion chamber.

 “The second reason is that it’s a symmetrical port layout, so each port is equally spaced and spread apart so you don’t have any common walls.
 Plus, every port is the same design, so you don’t have a left or right port.
 Every cylinder should be just as efficient as the one next to it with this design.”

-Another advantage to the BD 2300 heads over the other choices is that these heads use an inline valve design.
-This design provides all of the advantages of a canted valve setup, without the weight penalties or all out banning of the heads from certain classes.
+Another advantage to the heads over the other choices is that these heads use an inline valve design.
+This design provides all of the advantages of a canted valve setup, without the weight penalties in x275.
 It also allows for a more simplistic valvetrain to be used and makes the heads more cost effective overall.

-All of these benefits are what helps to make the BD 2300 heads a solid choice for a boosted application, but the runner design is what puts them over the top.
-“The heads being a raised runner design really helps for a boosted application like this, along with the 13.5-degree valve angle.
-The angle makes it so the heads have good efficiency, while having just enough valve angle that the combustion chamber doesn’t become overly sensitive to timing,” Frank explains.
+All of these benefits are what helps to make the heads a solid choice for a boosted application, but the runner design is what puts them over the top.
+“The heads being a raised runner design really helps for a boosted application like this.
+This makes it so the heads have good efficiency, while the combustion chamber doesn’t become overly sensitive to timing,” Frank explains.

 The heads being a raised runner design really helps for a boosted application like this – Chris Frank